Blazemeter/taurus/site/dat/docs/Installation.md

 # Installing and Upgrading

+Keep in mind that some additional software can be required depend of test type.

 ## Windows

 There are two ways to install Taurus on Windows.
-The recommended way is to use the prebuilt installer that will install latest Taurus on your PC.
-However, if you already have Python installed, you can install Taurus manually with pip, Python package manager.
+The **recommended** way is to use the prebuilt installer that will install latest Taurus on your PC.
+Also, if you already have Python installed, you can install Taurus manually with pip, Python package manager, but this is not recommended.

 ### Installing Taurus With Prebuilt Installer